jarajapu/time-series-1/README.md

 #### Running Synthetic Metric Queries

-Sometimes, we might need to create a new time series using metrics data from existing time series.
+Sometimes, you might need to create a new time series using metrics data from existing time series.
 We call these 'Synthetic Metric Queries'.
 Some examples could be disk utilization (expressed as disk used/total disk available) or CPU itilization (expressed as cpu cycles used/total cpu cycles).

 TimeSeries also provides the capability to create synthetic metric queries through the use of a formula and any number of queries against OpenTSDB.
 Here is an example that creates a formula which adds two time series ( `x + y` ) and feeds the calculation with data from OpenTSDB :